jbratcher/VoteInfo/README.md

 * Upcoming elections by office
 * List of candidates for each election
 * Upcoming referendum
+* Elected representatives list

 #### Todo
-* Get to know your candidates
-* Display message if no type of election is upcoming (ex. referendum)
+* More cohesive UI
+* Better list of elected representatives

 #### Bugs
 * ?